kentis/elm_workshop_evry/readme.md

 </details>

+In order to run the new code, two more dependencies should be added to the file elm-package.json.
+Add the following lines to the `dependencies` section: `"elm-lang/mouse": "1.0.1 <= v < 2.0.0"` and `"elm-lang/svg": "2.0.0 <= v < 3.0.0"`.

 <!--
 In the init method, we have added a node type to the elements in the pallet.
 Furthermore, we have added the definition of the editor to the Model record returned by init.
 The  editor is placed at x=110 and y=10 and is given 1000 pixels in height and 1200 pixels in width.
 In the view function, we now, in addition to calling the palette function, call the editor function and let the result be the second element of the list which is the second argument to the div section.
 This makes the editor to be rendered as a part of the div created by the div function in view. -->